Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Places.

 Location.
 36° 2.352′ N, 79° 29.237′ W. Marker is in Burlington, North Carolina, in Alamance County.
-Marker is on Alamance Road (North Carolina Route 62), on the right when traveling south.
+It is on Alamance Road (North Carolina Route 62), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 3927 Alamance Road, Burlington NC 27215, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Alamance Cotton Mill (a few steps from this marker); Johnston Moves West (within shouting distance of this marker); Tryon’s Camp (within shouting distance of this marker); Trading Path (approx. 0.2 miles away); St. Paul's Lutheran Church (approx. 1.3 miles away); Oak Grove Plantation (approx. 1.4 miles away); a different marker also named Oak Grove Plantation (approx. 1.4 miles away); Battle of Alamance (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Alamance Cotton Mill (a few steps from this marker); Johnston Moves West (within shouting distance of this marker); Tryon’s Camp (within shouting distance of this marker); Trading Path (approx. 0.2 miles away); St. Paul's Lutheran Church (approx. 1.3 miles away); Oak Grove Plantation (approx. 1.4 miles away); a different marker also named Oak Grove Plantation (approx. 1.4 miles away); Battle of Alamance (approx. 1.7 miles away).
 Touch for a list and map of all markers in Burlington.

 Also see . . .
 Alamance Mill Village Historic District.
 (Submitted on August 2, 2023, by Mike Wintermantel of Pittsburgh, Pennsylvania.)